anandaV-88/Cryo-ET/README.md

 % Save initial average
 dwrite(oa.average,[targetFolder '/template.em']);
 ```
-Since this is merely coarse average done before any alignment, we cannot see distinguish any feature just yet.
-However, we will save this as our initial template to guide the alignment. <br>
+Since this is merely coarse average done before any alignment, we cannot see distinguish any feature just yet, but we can see a rough feature of curvature on X/Y depicting outer surface layer of the capsid.
+We will save this as our initial template to guide the alignment. <br>

 ### Subtomograms Alignment
 The alignment is one of the most critical steps in STA because this alignment project is how we will be rotating and spinning each particle in our subtomograms to one aligned state. <br>